-Test for Hydraulic Leaks.
-If the vehicle has hydraulic brakes, pump the brake pedal three times.
+Test for Hydraulic Leaks: If the vehicle has hydraulic brakes, pump the brake pedal three times.
 Then apply firm pressure to the pedal and hold for five seconds.
 The pedal should not move.
 If it does, there may be a leak or other problem.
 Get it fixed before driving.
-If the vehicle has air brakes, do the checks described in Sections 5 and 6 of this manual.
+If the vehicle has air brakes, do the checks described in Sections 5 and 6 of this manual, and the step by step instructions in Chapter 11.